kevin-funderburg/alfred-school-bookmarks/README.md

 # Alfred School Bookmarks

-This little workflow was made to quickly and easily get to all the websites, folders, ebooks, zoom meetings  etc. that I need to access many times daily in school.
-It has turned out to be one of the most useful and highly used out of all my workflows so I wanted to share it, but since everyone is different I figured I would at least post the code and show how easily you could adjust it for yourself.
+This little workflow was made to quickly and easily get to all the websites, folders, ebooks, zoom meetings  etc. that I need frequent access to for school.
+Although a simple concept, this is probably the most used and appreciated out of all my workflows in that it makes me much more organized.
+Sharing this workflow, however, is tricky because what I may want access to is not the same as what others would, so I decided (for now) I would post the code and show how easily you could adjust it for yourself.

-> Because of this, this repo is more of a demonstration on building an Alfred workflow rather than sharing an executable workflow to be installed.
+> Because of this, this repo is more of a demonstration on building a useful Alfred workflow rather than sharing an executable workflow to be installed (although I may make a shareable version later).

 _Here's a screenshot of the workflow itself:_